The Snake, the Crocodile, and the Dog

 The Snake, the Crocodile, and the Dog is the seventh in a series of historical mystery novels, written by Elizabeth Peters and featuring fictional archaeologist and sleuth Amelia Peabody.
+It was first published in 1992.
+The story is set in the summer of 1898 in England and the 1898–1899 archaeological dig season in Egypt.

 Plot summary

 After returning from their adventure at the Lost Oasis, the Emersons try to get Nefret, their new ward, integrated into English country life.
 She has difficulty with the immaturity and meanness of girls her age, but is determined to learn the ways of her newly adopted culture.
 Nefret decides she will stay in England to study while the Emersons return to Egypt as usual in the fall, and Walter and Evelyn Emerson glady take her in.
-Ramses also decides to stay in England, as his crush on Nefret becomes more obvious to his mother (but no one else).
+Ramses also decides to stay in England, as his crush on Nefret becomes more obvious to his mother, but to no one else.

-So Amelia and the Professor sail east, to begin a new season with a new project - the complete clearing of an entire archaeological site.
-Despite Amelia's hopes that this will be a second honeymoon for them, Emerson is kidnapped—but no ransom demand or explanation is forthcoming.
+Amelia and the Professor sail east to the place where they met, Amarna—the complete clearing of an entire archaeological site.
+Amelia's hopes that this new project will be a second honeymoon for them are soon dashed.
+First she is abducted and rescued by Emerson.
+Then Emerson is attacked and kidnapped—but no ransom demand or explanation is forthcoming.
 Amelia, Abdullah, and their circle of friends scour Luxor for any sign of Emerson, with the help of Cyrus Vandergelt, who appears on the scene just when Amelia needs him most.

-When Adbullah finally finds Emerson, imprisoned in a backyard shed, Amelia finds out that his captor wants information about their previous year's travels and the possibility of a lost Meroitic civilization (complete with artifacts and treasures to exploit).
-Unfortunately for the kidnapper, Emerson is the victim of amnesia and doesn't know anything about the Lost Oasis.
-Unfortunately for Amelia, it turns out Emerson doesn't remember her either—and is just as annoyed by her as when they first met.
+When Adbullah finally finds Emerson imprisoned in a backyard shed, Amelia finds out that his captor wants information about their previous season's travels and the possibility of a lost Meroitic civilization with artifacts and treasures to exploit.

+Unfortunately for the kidnapper, Emerson is the victim of amnesia and does not know anything about the Lost Oasis.
+Unfortunately for Amelia, it turns out Emerson does not remember her either—and is just as annoyed by her as when they first met.
 (See Crocodile on the Sandbank.)